 When a Shoulder Injury is the Result of a Seat Belt Defect or Insufficiency

-In some cases, a seat belt causes a shoulder injury because the driver/passenger wasn’t wearing the belt properly at the time of accident.
+In some cases, a seat belt causes a shoulder injury because the driver/passenger wasn’t wearing the belt properly at the time of the accident.
 Other times, though, a victim using a belt as instructed is nonetheless injured.

 When this happens, it may be because the seat belt is defective or because the seat belt is insufficient for adequate protection.
 If a car contains a defective or insufficient seat belt and the seat belt causes a shoulder injury that the occupant would not have suffered otherwise if the seat belt was working sufficiently, the manufacturer of the vehicle/seat belt may be liable for damages in a product liability lawsuit.

 Discuss Your Options with a Personal Injury Attorney Today

 If you believe a defective seat belt caused your shoulder injury, discuss your options for recovery with the personal injury attorneys at Walker, Billingsley & Bair in Des Moines.
 We can help you get started filing your lawsuit today.
 In Iowa, you only have two years to file your claim so it’s important to act sooner rather than later.

 To set up a free case consultation, reach our offices today at 888-435-9886 or simply fill out the form on our contact page to reach us.